Bananas may be introduced as soon as a baby is ready to start solids, which is generally around 6 months of age.

 ★Tip: Store green bananas in a brown paper bag to speed up the ripening process.
 Once ripe, peel and pop them in an air-tight container in the freezer—where they’ll keep for a couple of months.

-You’ve got options!
-Offer one half of a whole, peeled banana on its own.
-Serve spears from a banana that has been split lengthwise into thirds.
-Or mash banana and pre-load a spoon for baby to try to pick up or grab from you.
-Remember, babies oftentimes gag on banana because it is soft and sticky.
-If you notice banana is sticking to the roof of baby’s mouth causing an intense gag, consider lengthwise spears of banana instead of a whole peeled banana.
+Offer one half of a whole, peeled banana on its own, or serve spears from a banana that has been split lengthwise into thirds (to achieve this, just poke the tip of the peeled banana with your finger and push through until it splits into three spears).
+Alternatively, mash banana and pre-load a spoon for baby to try to pick up or grab from you.
+Remember, babies often gag on banana because it is soft and sticky.
+If you notice banana is sticking to the roof of baby’s mouth and causing an intense gag, consider lengthwise spears of banana instead of a whole peeled banana.
 Unlike other foods that when served big give the inside of the mouth a lot of sensory feedback, the soft, squishy nature of banana doesn’t tend to provide the same type of input.

 Offer bite-sized pieces—or if you feel comfortable, serve spears or even a whole banana.
 The exact size is up to you, though certain sizes may yield more consumption depending on the child’s eating skills.